kire9613/KTH_master_thesis/TEAM4_PATHPLANNING.md

 # Path planning algorithms
-The car uses two separate path planning systems, one for global planning which is only run during initialization and another for local re-planning which is called continuously.
+The car uses two separate path planning systems, one for global planning based on RRT which is only run during initialization, and another for local re-planning based on Hybrid A* which is called continuously when running the car.

+![alt text][planning_example]

+[planning_example]: https://github.com/KTH-SML/svea_starter/blob/team4_master/mapping_img.png "Path Planning"

+The image shows an example of how the planning processes is illustraded in rviz when running the system.
+The purple diamonds represent the waypoints that is returned from the global path planner.
+The yellow line from the car to the nearest waypoints shows the latest path provided by the local planner.

 ## Global path planner - RRT
 The ROS node *planner* is the node which handles the global path planning.
 It is called with the map provider described in [Mapping](https://github.com/KTH-SML/svea_starter/blob/team4_master/TEAM4_MAPPING.md "TEAM4_MAPPING") to get the updated map, a start position, and a goal position.
 When called, the node runs a RRT algorithm and returns a set of way-points from the start position to the goal position.
 The way-points are so that the lines connecting each way-point avoids obstacles in the map.